 Parking in the Texas Medical Center

 I currently have a parking contract through the Texas Medical Center for Garage 4 (right next to Baylor Med).
-After having parked there for the last three days, I’ve come to one invariable truth – healthcare professionals/students may be incredibly gifted at “thinking outside the box”, but many of them apply this concept to parking as well. :-P
+After having parked there for the last three days, I’ve come to one invariable truth – healthcare professionals/students may be incredibly gifted at “thinking outside the box”, but many of them apply this concept to parking as well. 😛

 I’m not talking about one or two people parking outside the lines either.
 If I were to set up a video camera and watch the garage fill throughout the early morning hours, I’m convinced that the situation would be similar to this: